 County Shoreland Protection Ordinance

 Any property located within 1,000 feet of shoreline requires a Land Use Permit from Sauk County for new construction and exterior expansion of an existing property.
 Shoreland Zoning requirements are established by the State of Wisconsin (NR-115) and enforced by Sauk County.
-Sauk County Conservation, Planning & Zoning can assist you with these rules.
+Sauk County Land Resources and Environment Department can assist you with these rules.
 You still require a permit from the Town of Merrimac, however, a permit will not be issued within Shoreland Zoning until approval from Sauk County has been granted when required.

 Sauk County Private Sewage System Ordinance